-The fundamental pathology that underlies hemochromatosis is the accumulation of iron and increase in total body iron stores (as high as 50-60g) and abnormal non-reticuloendothelial deposition, which in turn leads to organ dysfunction.
+The fundamental pathology that underlies hemochromatosis is the accumulation of iron and an increase in total body iron stores (as high as 50-60 g) and abnormal non-reticuloendothelial deposition, which in turn leads to organ dysfunction.

 Eventual organ dysfunction is the final step in a cascading sequence of events 5:

 - increased gastrointestinal absorption of iron